ibm-cloud-docs/openshift/faqs.md

 The supported OpenShift version is 3.11, which includes Kubernetes 1.11.

-## What am I charged for when I use an OpenShift?
+## What am I charged for when I use an OpenShift cluster?
 {: #openshift_charges}
 {: faq}